mbergr/Datacamp_projects/README.md

 # Portfolio of Data Analysis Projects
 Welcome to my portfolio of data analysis projects!

-In this repository, you will find a selection of projects that demonstrate my skills in data manipulation, visualization, and analysis.
+In this repository, you will find a selection of projects that demonstrate my skills in manipulation, visualization, and analysis of data.

 ## Project Overview
 The projects in this portfolio cover a variety of topics, including: